 General Inspection Guidance

-Nuclear Energy Institute (NEI) guidance document, NEI 08-08A, Revision 0, “Guidance for Life Cycle Minimization of Contamination,” dated October 2009, (ADAMS Accession No. ML093480532) meets the requirements of 10 CFR 20.1406(a) for licensees to have procedures for operation that will, to the extent practicable, minimize contamination of the facility and the environment, facilitate eventual decommissioning, and minimize, to the extent practicable, the generation of radioactive waste.
+Nuclear Energy Institute (NEI) guidance document, NEI 08-08A, Revision 0, “Guidance for Life Cycle Minimization of Contamination,” dated October 2009, (Agencywide Documents Access Management System (ADAMS) Accession No. ML093480532) meets the requirements of 10 CFR 20.1406(a) for licensees to have procedures for operation that will, to the extent practicable, minimize contamination of the facility and the environment, facilitate eventual decommissioning, and minimize, to the extent practicable, the generation of radioactive waste.
 NEI 08-08A addresses the development of operational programs and procedures to limit leakage and control the spread of contamination consistent with the intent of the guidance provided by Regulatory Guide (RG) 4.21, “Minimization of Contamination and Radioactive Waste Generation: Life-Cycle Planning.”
 As stated in the NEI 08-08A Template, NEI 07-07, “Industry Ground Water Protection Initiative – Final Guidance Document,” dated August 2007, Section 1.0, “Ground Water Protection Program,” is the technical basis for the ground water protection initiative.
 NEI 08-08A also notes that Electric Power Research Institute (EPRI) Report 1016099, “Groundwater Protection Guidelines for Nuclear Power Plants,” (TR-1016099) provides a detailed technical basis in the accomplishment of NEI 07-07 and NEI 08-08A, and is used to implement a comprehensive approach to the operational aspects of ground water protection for new reactors.
 Deviations from the guidance provided in TR-1016099 constitute an exception to the NEI 08-08A Template, and are to be identified as such in the implementing programs.
 The NEI 08-08A template also recognizes that Inspection and Enforcement (IE) Bulletin No. 80-10, “Contamination of Nonradioactive System and Resulting Potential for Unmonitored, Uncontrolled Release of Radioactivity to Environment,” provides additional information regarding system interactions that could result in facility contamination.

-For those licensees that elect to demonstrate compliance with the programmatic requirements of 10 CFR 20.1406(a) via alternate methods, SECY-04-0032, “Programmatic Information Needed for Approval of a Combined License Application Without Inspections, Tests, Analyses, and Acceptance Criteria,” notes that the program is to be fully described in the absence of ITAAC.
-“Fully described” means that the program is clearly and sufficiently described in terms of the scope and level of detail to allow a reasonable assurance finding of acceptability at the ombined icense (COL) stage.
+For those licensees that elect to demonstrate compliance with the programmatic requirements of 10 CFR 20.1406(a) via alternate methods, SECY-04-0032, “Programmatic Information Needed for Approval of a Combined License Application Without Inspections, Tests, Analyses, and Acceptance Criteria,” notes that the program is to be fully described in the absence of inspection, test, analysis, and acceptance criteria (ITAAC).
+“Fully described” means that the program is clearly and sufficiently described in terms of the scope and level of detail to allow a reasonable assurance finding of acceptability at the combined license (COL) stage.
 For the purpose of this inspection, the program is to be consistent with the description provided in the Final Safety Analysis Report (FSAR).
 The FSAR program description may contain a full description of the program, consistent with SECY-04-0032, or may incorporate the NEI 08-08A template and the required supplemental information.

 NEI 08-08A was developed prior to the promulgation of 10 CFR 20.1406(c), and therefore does not contain information specifically directed at addressing those requirements.
 The staff developed RG 4.22 “Decommissioning Planning During Operations,” to provide guidance specifically related to the implementation of 10 CFR 20.1406(c), primarily for existing facilities, and therefore may not be part of the licensing bases of the facility.